How to Spice Up Conversation Using Advanced German Vocabulary

-Want to bring these kinds of spicy words to your German vocabulary?
+Want to bring all kinds of spicy words to your German vocabulary?

 By dropping an advanced word in now and again—regardless of your level—you’ll see the black and white of your German become several shades of awesome in no time.